-According to ISO 31000, a risk appetite definition is “the amount and type of risk that an organization is prepared to pursue, retain or take.”
+Risk appetite is the amount and type of risk that an organization is prepared to pursue, retain or take.

 The challenge with developing a risk appetite definition is how to implement and enforce it, making it relevant to business units on a day-to-day and case by case basis.

-This means it is important to link risk appetite to business decisions and then collect the appropriate metrics to measure the risk appetite.
+This means it is important to link risk appetite to business objectives and then collect the appropriate risk metrics to measure the risk appetite.

-When crafting a best practice risk appetite and risk tolerance definition, it’s important to keep in mind that risk tolerances should be specific to a company’s individual goals and require actionable parameters.
+When crafting a best practice risk appetite and risk tolerance definition, it’s important to keep in mind that risk tolerances should be specific to a company’s individual goals and require actionable parameters and risk criteria.

 One way to measure this range is by monitoring the residual risk.

 Residual risk definition: The threat a risk poses after considering the current mitigation activities in place to address it, and can be an important metric for assessing overall risk appetite.

 A risk tolerance range for minimum and the specific maximum risk is typically set by the committee responsible for risk management oversight and accepted by the board of directors.